vilari-mickopf/mmwave-gesture-recognition/README.md

 ## Flashing

-The code used for AWR1642 is just a variation of mmWaveSDK demo provided with the version 02.00.00.04.
+The firmware code used for AWR1642 is just a mmWaveSDK demo provided with the version 02.00.00.04.
 Bin file is located in [firmware](./firmware/) directory.

 1. Close SOP0 and SOP2, and reset the power.